kubecost/docs/network-allocation.md

 * Failed to locate network pods -- Error message displayed when the Kubecost app is unable to locate the network pods, which we search for by a label that includes our release name.
 In particular, we depend on the label `app=<release-name>-network-costs` to locate the pods.
 If the app has a blank release name this issue may happen.

+* Resource usage is a function of unique src and dest IP/port combinations.
+Most deployments use a small fraction of a CPU and it is also ok to have this pod CPU throttled moderately.

 ### Feature Limitations

 * Today this feature is supported on Unix-based images with conntrack